Steering & Suspension

 Any suspension fault has a negative effect on your vehicles handling and safety characteristics and leads to premature tyre wear so it is always advisable to seek professional advice.

-Our National Tyres and Autocare technicians can arrange this for you – call in at one of our branches (locate your nearest centre) or call 0800 432 0460 to arrange an appointment.
+Our National Tyres and Autocare technicians can arrange this for you – call in at one of our branches (locate your nearest centre).

 A suspension arm is designed to be attached to a vehicle's chassis; support the wheel hub and allow the suspension to move through its normal range of movement.
 The loadings on this component are immense and it has to work in extremes of heat, cold and extreme road conditions; a real 'hostile' environment!